 When you think about it, health care don’t mean a thing if you’re not swinging it with good health habits.
-This life is no dress rehearsal, and good health and longevity depends upon your health care choices, which includes the right foods, exercise, moderation and positive mental attitude.
+This life is no dress rehearsal, and good health and longevity depend on your health-care choices, which should include the right foods, exercise, moderation and a positive mental attitude.

-“To preserve health is an oral and religious duty, for health is the basis of all social virtues.
-We can no longer be useful when not well.”—Samuel Johnson, English author (1700-1748).
+“To preserve health is a moral and religious duty, for health is the basis of all social virtues.
+We can no longer be useful when not well.”—Samuel Johnson, English author, (1700-1748).

-“When it comes to your health, I recommend frequent doses of that rare commodity among Americans—common sense.
-We are rapidly becoming a land of hypochondriacs, from the ulcer-and-martini executives in the big city, to the patent medicine patrons in the sulphur-and-molasses belt.”—Edwin Vincent Askey, American surgeon (1895).
+“When it comes to your health.
+I recommend frequent doses of that rare commodity among Americans, common sense.
+We are rapidly becoming a land of hypochondriacs, from the ulcer-and-martini executives in the big city and to the patent medicine patrons in the sulphur-and-molasses belt.”—Edwin Vincent Askey, American Surgeon (1895-1974).

-Finally, “When meditating over a disease, I never think of finding a remedy for it, but instead, a means of preventing it.”
+“When meditating over a disease, I never think of finding a remedy for it, but instead, a means of preventing it.”—Louis Pasteur, French chemist, (1822-1895).